GMMan/GroupeesDownload/README.md

 If your databases are on a different path, specify `--bundles-db` and `--trades-db` as needed.

+The actions are only applied to bundles and trades, or third party keys.
+To apply actions to third party keys, specify `--tpk-db` if you are not using the default third party key DB path, and then specify `--for-tpk`.

 If you want to apply the action to only certain items, replace `--all` with a space-separated list of trade/giveaway/product IDs (find them from your DB